ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/cluster-best-practice-and-configuration.markdown

 {PANEL: }

-### Nodes in a cluster usually must have identical cluster configurations
+### Avoid different cluster configurations among the cluster's nodes

 Configuration mismatches tend to cause interaction problems between nodes.

-If you must set different [cluster configurations](../../server/configuration/cluster-configuration) in separate nodes,
+If you set different [cluster configurations](../../server/configuration/cluster-configuration) in separate nodes,
-**test the configuration** in a development environment to see that each node interacts properly with the others.
+**test the configuration** in a development environment to see if each node interacts properly with the others.
 {PANEL/}

 ## Related articles